Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 In Standard mode you have to click through each operating parameter as described in [Quick Start](#quick-start), changing whichever one you would like along the way.

-When starting in Autostart mode the STAC will show the active tally channel and blink the corners off and on in green to let you know autostart is active.
+When in Autostart mode, the STAC will show the active tally channel and blink the corners off and on in green to let you know autostart is active.
 The STAC will wait like this for about 15 seconds.
 If the button is not pressed during this time, autostart kicks in and the STAC will jump right to the WiFi connect sequence.
 If the connection is made, the STAC then starts to monitor the active tally channel.

 <center><img src="./images/autostart.png"></center>